-Simon Hopkinson has a fantastic version with a couple of typically Scandinavian sides, which can be found by clicking here.
+Simon Hopkinson has a fantastic version of gravadlax, with a couple of typically Scandinavian sides!

 Why not up the romance and serve your Gravadlax with a side of oysters for a truly sophisticated seafood starter… (They’re also an aphrodisiac, if you catch my drift).